The Mirror’s Advertising Acceptability Guidelines

 The Mirror maintains clear separation between news and editorial matter and its advertisements, as well as between advertisements and corporate sponsorship.
 The Mirror reserves the right to label an advertisement with the word “advertisement” when, in its opinion, this is necessary to make clear the distinction between editorial material and advertising.

 Content of advertising, including political advertising, does not reflect the editorial policy of The Connecticut Mirror or the corporate policy of The Connecticut News Project, Inc. Advertising shall be sold on a non-discriminatory basis.

 Transfer Stock as a Gift

 The Connecticut News Project, Inc. (The Connecticut Mirror) accepts stock shares from individuals and corporate donors.
-Please click here to access the form.
 We appreciate the support.
 Please contact the publisher for more details at email@example.com or 860-218-6380.

 Does your organization want to connect with The Mirror brand during the 2016 legislative session?

-Our 2016 media kit will be available in late 2015 with new sponsorship opportunities and ad placements that will carry your organization through the two key public policy seasons in Connecticut and beyond.
+Our new sponsorship opportunities and ad placements will carry your organization through the key public policy seasons in Connecticut and beyond.

-We also plan to launch a number of new initiatives into 2016 with exclusive placements.
+We also plan to launch a number of new initiatives into 2017 with exclusive placements.
 For any advertising or sponsorship opportunities for the remainder of 2016, please consult our media kit or contact the publisher for more details at firstname.lastname@example.org or 860-218-6380.